Nikki Haley pokes fun at prime political target -- herself -- at New York charity dinner

 When the timing is right, and election calendars align, the roast can be the last time presidential nominees take the stage together ahead of Election Day.
 In 2016, Donald Trump and Hillary Clinton swapped pointed barbs at the event, which raises money for poor children.

 "So this year you wanted to spice things up again, right?
 I get it," Haley deadpanned.
-"You wanted an Indian woman, but Elizabeth Warren failed her DNA test,"
+"You wanted an Indian woman, but Elizabeth Warren failed her DNA test."

 The Associated Press contributed to this report.